The Growing Sleep Deprivation Epidemic

 Nearly a third of Canadians report that they don’t get enough sleep, and they are not alone.
 Throughout the modern world, there is a sleep-loss epidemic that is an enormous health challenge.

-In his 2019 TED talk “Sleep is your Superpower,” Matt Walker, a sleep researcher at the University of Berkeley, states that in spring, when we lose one hour of sleep at the start of daylight savings time, there are 24% more heart attacks the next day.
+In his 2019 TED talk “Sleep is Your Superpower,” Matt Walker, a sleep researcher at the University of Berkeley, states that in spring, when we lose one hour of sleep at the start of daylight savings time, there are 24% more heart attacks the next day.

-The “American Academy of Sleep Medicine” agrees and states that there is an increased risk of stroke and hospital admissions and an increase in car accidents during the week following the change to daylight saving time.
+The American Academy of Sleep Medicine agrees and states that there is an increased risk of stroke, hospital admissions, and car accidents during the week following the change to daylight saving time.

 Conversely, when we gain an hour in the fall, heart attacks and traffic accidents go down by similar percentages.

 Sleep can be the key to fighting many of our chronic health problems.
-Potential consequences of consistently poor sleep include obesity, cardiovascular disease, diabetes, cancer, and may be a risk factor for Alzheimer’s disease.
+Potential consequences of consistently poor sleep include obesity, cardiovascular disease, diabetes, cancer, and it may be a risk factor for Alzheimer’s disease.

 Sleep does a lot more than make us feel rested.
 When it comes to our mental well-being, sleep helps us regulate emotions, consolidate memories, focus, and connect to others.